 If the Timer Control input is inactive and the loop becomes vacant after a vehicle exits, then the Extend timer will not be enabled and the CALL output will be cleared.
 When the Timer Control input is active and the loop becomes vacant after a vehicle exits, then the Extend timer will be enabled and the CALL output will be maintained until the timer times out.
 While the timer is running, the DETECT LED will flash 4 times a second.
-If the timer is running and the CALL will be cleared.
-If the timer is running and a vehicle is detected, the timer will be disabled and the CALL will be cleared.
-If the timer is running and a vehicle is detected, the timer will be disabled and process repeats.
+If the timer is running and the Timer Control input becomes inactive, the timer will be disabled and the CALL will be cleared.
+If the timer is running and a vehicle is detected, the timer will be disabled and the CALL maintained until the loop again becomes vacant, at which point the extend process repeats.